labd/terraform-provider-commercetools/docs/resource_api_extension.md

 * `key` - User-specific unique identifier for the subscription
 * `destination` - Details where the extension can be reached
 * `triggers` - Describes what triggers the extension
+* `timeout_in_ms` - The maximum time the commercetools platform waits for a response from the extension.
+If not present, 2000 (2 seconds) is used.